 There’s also 5-minutes of clips from an episode of Cinéma de notre temps featuring an interview with Jean-Luc Godard with some behind the scenes footage from the shoot of Band of Outsiders.
 Godard briefly talks about the New Wave and the purpose behind it, breaking the conventions and rules of filmmaking.

-Criterion then includes a couple of new interviews (new at the time of this DVD’s release, anyways) with Anna Karina and cinematographer Raoul Coutard.
-Karina recalls how she first met Godard (she turned down a small role in Breathless that would have required her to appear nude) and then moving on to Le petit soldat and A Woman is a Woman.
+Criterion then includes a couple of new interviews (well, they were new for the DVD edition when it was released back in 2003) with Anna Karina and cinematographer Raoul Coutard.
+Karina recalls how she first met Godard (she turned down a small role in Breathless that would have required her to appear nude) and then moves on to Le petit soldat and A Woman is a Woman.
 She shares personal memories, like what it was like going to the movies with him, and how it was working with him and Coutard on Band of Outsiders.
 Her segment runs about 18-minutes.

 Coutard talks about the more technical aspects of working on a “New Wave” film, which could present some technical challenges, like the handheld equipment and how it presented limitations in sound.
 He also goes over lighting and what it was like working under Godard.
 This interview runs about 11-minutes.

 Both interviews are fine and informative, though the two have participated in many other interviews that more or less cover the same material.

 Criterion then includes Agnès Varda’s short film Les fiancés du pont Mac Donald, a 3-minute silent that features Godard and Karina.
 Also featured in Varda’s Cléo from 5 to 7, the charming short features the two as lovers and a scenario that plays out differently depending on whether Godard wears his trademark shades or not.
 It’s a rather humourous and loving tribute to silent cinema and the two.